Joe Rogan

-Rogan has voiced support for same-sex marriage, recreational drug legalization, universal health care, universal basic income, gun rights, and free speech, while opposing cancel culture and military adventurism.
-Rogan has been criticized for promoting conspiracy theories, COVID-19 misinformation, and for hosting guests who spread misinformation and pseudoscience.
-Having previously endorsed Ron Paul in 2012 and Bernie Sanders in 2020, Rogan supported Donald Trump in 2024.
-He later criticized some of Trump's policies.
+Although not a traditional political figure, significant attention has been given to Rogan's political views and his role as a political influencer.
+Rogan has voiced support for politicians and stances across the political spectrum, including socially liberal causes such as same-sex marriage, recreational drug legalization and universal health care, while also supporting gun rights and free speech and opposing cancel culture and military adventurism.
+Rogan has faced criticism for promoting conspiracy theories, COVID-19 misinformation, transphobia, and for hosting guests who spread misinformation and pseudoscience.
+In the 2024 presidential election, Rogan made a widely covered public endorsement of Donald Trump, though later criticized some of Trump's policies, while continuing to make public appearances with him.